 My father asked me to investigate.
 After he passed, in 1997, my cousin gave me a letter my father left for me.
-In it, he asked me to investigate his grandfather’s murder, and while I was at it to clear up the mystery of where we originated.

 So I started delving into the paper trail left by Fullams.
 It’s taken me back to the Doomsday Book census of 1066 A.D. and brought me forward through centuries of history to meeting with the present day Dubliners named Fullam, my distant cousins by four generations.